splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-prereqs.rst

 Authenticate in AWS using a security token
 ============================================

-For the :strong:`GovCloud or China regions`, select the option to authenticate using a secure token, which combines an access key ID and a secret access key.
+For the :strong:`GovCloud or China regions`, select the option to authenticate using a secure token, which combines an Access key ID and Secret access key you'll create in your AWS Console.

-When prompted for an access key practice, select :guilabel:`Third-party service`.
+.. :note:: When you're creating the new permission and are prompted for an access key practice, select :guilabel:`Third-party service`.

 .. _aws-regions: